 Plato’s rich family

-Plato was born about 429 BC, close to the time when Pericles died.
-He died in 347 BC, just after the birth of Alexander the Great.
 Plato was born in Athens, to a very rich and powerful family.
+He got the best possible education.
 Many of his relatives were involved with Athenian politics, though Plato himself was not.
-Athens was in the middle of fighting the Peloponnesian War, and Plato fought for several years as a soldier.
+Athens was in the middle of fighting the Peloponnesian War, and when Plato grew up, he fought for several years as a soldier in that war.

 Who is Plato?
 Plato was Socrates’ student